whhGithub/sokoban/README.md

 # sokoban
-A Sokoban game developed by js
+A sokoban game developed by js